coffeacloudberry/galleria/README.md

 - [x] Mobile-friendly,
 - [x] Lazy-loading heavy scripts (with dynamic import expressions).

-The project was not created to be a template or a flexible CMS, but for my own use.
-Feel free to take whatever inspiration from it that you want.
+This is not a template or a flexible CMS.

 ## Usage